ArteLuta Capoeira Academy

 Capoeira has the power to change lives with its strong cultural history and values.
 It is important to remember that capoeira emerged from an era of great suffering for Brazil, and we must deliberately preserve our culture and nurture our roots.

 In 2000, Varal graduated as Professor of Capoeira by Mestre Indio (Bahia) and Mestre Reco in Porto Alegre, RS – Brazil.
-Six years later, he came to California to teach, train and live with his teacher in Redondo Beach, CA, USA.
+He continued working with capoeira in Porto Alegre, then six years later, he came to California to teach, train and live with his teacher in Redondo Beach, CA, USA.